A Short Account of the Malignant Fever

 A Short Account of the Malignant Fever (1793) was a pamphlet published by Mathew Carey (January 28, 1760 – September 16, 1839) about the outbreak of the Yellow Fever epidemic Yellow Fever Epidemic of 1793 in Philadelphia in the United States.
 The first pamphlet of 12 pages was later expanded in three subsequent versions.
 Local black leaders Absalom Jones and Richard Allen thought that Carey's account did not give sufficient credit to black residents who volunteered as nurses during the outbreak, and published a counter-narrative, “A Narrative of the Proceedings of the Black People During the Late Awful Calamity in Philadelphia (1794).
+This was all due to Carey's accusations against African Americans in his publication which contained theft and extorting wages from people.
 Carey agreed with their assessment and revised his pamphlet a fourth time to present that view.

 Background

-The city of Philadelphia, the largest city and temporary capital of the United States, suffered a severe yellow fever epidemic in 1793, likely brought by immigrant refugees and ships from Saint-Domingue, where the disease was prevalent and a slave uprising was underway.
-The city had nearly 50,000 residents and was a major port on the Delaware River.
-It was also the seat of the state government.

-During that time, Carey, along with many others who had the means, fled the city for weeks to try to escape the disease.
-The city had a large free black population of 2,000, which in 1787 had established its first mutual aid society, the Free African Society.
-It was organizing the first two independent black congregations in the city, each of which opened their churches the following year.

-The epidemic in Philadelphia began in July 1793.
-This was the first major American yellow fever epidemic since the 1690s.
-It continued into October, with increasing victims each week.

-The city had attracted many French-speaking immigrants and refugees from Saint-Domingue, both whites and their slaves, and free people of color.